klimentij/NerdTracker/README.md

-     "w" boolean,            -- Indicates if the phone is connected to WiFi "o" boolean,            -- Indicates if the phone is offline "m" int,                -- Monitoring mode (1=significant, 2=move) "SSID" varchar,         -- SSID of the WiFi "BSSID" varchar,        -- BSSID of the WiFi "inregions" text[],     -- List of regions the device is currently in "inrids" text[],        -- List of region IDs the device is currently in "desc" varchar,         -- Description (used for waypoints and transitions)
+     "w" boolean,            -- Indicates if the phone is connected to WiFi "o" boolean,            -- Indicates if the phone is offline "m" int,                -- Monitoring mode (1=significant, 2=move) "ssid" varchar,         -- SSID of the WiFi "bssid" varchar,        -- BSSID of the WiFi "inregions" text[],     -- List of regions the device is currently in "inrids" text[],        -- List of region IDs the device is currently in "desc" varchar,         -- Description (used for waypoints and transitions)